tiborhercz/tiborhercz/README.md

 Hi there 👋,

-My name is Tibor Hercz I am a Cloud Engineer with a background in Software development.
+My name is Tibor Hercz I am a Cloud Engineer with a background in Software engineering.

 I have a passion for:
 - Designing and building AWS architectures